 Action Step: Create a weekly study calendar and stick with it.

 5) Positive Mindset

 A student had tried several times to pass their exam but been unsuccessful.
 Maybe they should give up?
 Never!
-My advice, write on your mirror, on your fridge, put it on your wallpaper: I passed the D3 (Unit 3) exam with Distinction.
+My advice, is to write on your mirror, on your fridge, put it on your wallpaper: “I’ve passed the D3 exam with Distinction”.
 WSET students have to adopt this type of positive thinking, visualizing their success regularly, in order to keep up the motivation necessary for all the studying.
 Yes, it’s a little unorthodox, but it works.

 Action Step: Write positive statements about your success, everywhere!